This page may contain affiliate links. See my privacy policy and disclosure statement for more information.

 As we build these Spanish sentences, my son is practicing the following concepts:

-- Subject/Adjective agreement (La maestra preocupada or El maestro preocupado).
+• Subject/Adjective agreement (La maestra preocupada or El maestro preocupado).
 We practiced noun/adjective agreement with a picture book.
+It is a concept that needs lots of review.

 We also have a challenge to “change” the sentence.
-He can do this by practicing any of the following things:
+Since my son has much experience in Spanish, he can do this by practicing any of the following things:

-- Adding a noun or pronoun to the subject of the sentence, and thereby changing the adjective’s form and changing the conjugation of the verb
+• Adding a noun or pronoun to the subject of the sentence.
+This changes the adjective’s form and the conjugation of the verb.

 In the future, I imagine we can use the same sentence building cards to practice changing things in to the past tense!